Robert-CMDedu/Doogle/README.md

-This is the frontend behind `https://search.buss.lol/search`, for Web X. Located at `buss://dingle.it`
+This is the Doogle based of Dingle (more like 100% copy with new branding i found off google images)